ni/semi-test-library-dotnet/Examples/source/Sequence/CustomInstrument.RSeries7822R/README.md

 ## Using this Example

-Open STLExample.CustomInstrument.RSeries7822R.seq file in TestStand Verify Setup and Cleanup instruments are configured in ProcessSetup and ProcessCleanup callback sequences' Verify that main sequence contains `Semiconductor Multi Test` step for doing simple Digital Read/Write operations.
+Open STLExample.CustomInstrument.RSeries7822R.seq file in TestStand.
+Verify Setup and Cleanup instruments are configured in ProcessSetup and ProcessCleanup callback sequences.
+Verify that main sequence contains `Semiconductor Multi Test` step for performing simple Digital Read/Write operations.
-Verify the PinMap
+Verify the PinMap.
 Run the example and ensure validation tests pass.